 Taking the Bull by the Horns

-Not many environmental groups become one with the enemy to solve natural resource problems.
-But Karen Knudsen, executive director of a 28-year-old nonprofit called the Clark Fork Coalition, is a big fan of taking the bull by the horns.
+Karen Knudsen, executive director of a 28-year-old nonprofit called the Clark Fork Coalition, is a big fan of taking the bull by the horns.
 Literally.
-The Coalition works to protect and restore rivers in western Montana, and one of the biggest water polluters is cattle ranching.
-Instead of using lawsuits, Karen decided the Coalition better buy a big ranch—complete with 300 cattle—to figure out if and how ranchers could help creeks, rather than hurt them.
-Seven years later, the 2,300-acre ranch is a model for how ranchers can conserve water, clean up pollution, and restore floodplains—and better yet, make more profit.
+The Coalition works to protect and restore rivers in western Montana.
+For over one hundred years, mining, logging, agriculture, and development have taken a toll on the health and vitality of the basin's headwaters.
+But instead of fighting, Karen opted to take the Coalition down a different path.
+She routinely directs her staff to sit down with other groups and water users in an effort to hammer out win-win solutions that benefit people as well as rivers.
+In the biggest example of her 'sit down at the kitchen table' approach, Karen decided in 2005 that the Coalition better buy a big ranch—complete with 300 cattle—to figure out if and how successful ranching and healthy rivers might go together.
+Nine years later, the 2,300-acre ranch is a model for how ranchers can conserve water, clean up pollution, and restore floodplains—and better yet, make more profit.
 Springboarding off this ranch demonstration project, Karen expanded the Coalition’s “join ‘em” approach by adding innovative water transaction contracts to the toolbox: she and her team design unique win-win contracts that compensate water users for leaving more water in thirsty streams.
 Sometimes this means taking a dam out, and sometimes it means buying a dam.
 The Coalition’s done both under Karen’s leadership.
 She believes the best way to keep water clean and abundant is to engage the hearts and minds of the people who use it—and often abuse it—via incentives rather than sticks, and with a “show” rather than “tell” approach.